Skip to content

 FROM foo AS bar

 foo is a table that contains four columns: a (TEXT), b (TEXT), c (TEXT) and d (INT).
-After macro expansion, the query would be rendered as:
+After macro expansion, if the column types are known the query would be rendered as:

 1